Đổi Mới: Reforms

 In the agricultural sector, the Land Law was enacted in 1988, which recognized private land use rights.
 In addition, Central Committee Resolution 10 was issued; according to this resolution, farmers were not obliged to participate in cooperatives and were permitted to sell their products on the free market.
 Also, the Resolution returned land-use rights to private households and recognized them as autonomous economic units.
 As a result, the agriculture sector and the rural economy began shifting from autarky to commodity production, allowing each region to produce according to their comparative market advantage.
 In this renewed economic model, the state retreated to a regulative role, with the market determining the prices of goods and services.

 In the early 1990s, Vietnam accepted some World Bank reform advice for market liberalization, but rejected structural adjustment programs and conditional aid funding requiring the privatization of state-owned enterprises.
 With the reforms, the number of private enterprises increased; and by 1996, there were 190 joint stock companies and 8,900 limited liability companies registered.
 The private sectors played an important role in the service industry, as the share in the retail trade activity increased from 41% to 76% in 1996.

 Throughout this period, the National Assembly introduced various corporate and income tax deductions to spur both domestic and foreign investment.
+These fiscal adjustments included the introduction of user fees for public services in 1989, which represented a shift away from the previous model of full state subsidies and led to higher out-of-pocket expenses for rural households.
 In terms of rural development, the government restructured the rural economy away from agriculture by incentivizing small and handcraft villages and training labor for the industrial sector.

 While foreign trade was centrally controlled by the state, the state started to loosen control of foreign trade.
 Consumer goods were sent back home by Vietnamese who worked or studied in the socialist countries in the first stages up to the reunification.
 The sources of commercial goods diversified since then; these varied from gifts shipped by overseas Vietnamese to their families, to goods left over during the US occupation of the south which were tradable in the Soviet for raising capital.
 Further, neighboring countries such as Laos and Cambodia provided opportunities to smuggle goods into Vietnam.
 There were two types of goods smuggling from Cambodia; the first one included those left behind by victims of the Khmer Rouge, while the other were those imported from Thailand.
 For instance, Thai beer being imposed high duties was usually smuggled by the sea route into Vietnam.

-Despite remaining a communist country, on 4 May 2025, General Secretary of the Communist Party of Vietnam Tô Lâm signed a new Politburo resolution on developing the private economy, considering it the most important driving force for Vietnamese economy, leading to the Vietnamese National Assembly passing a resolution on some special mechanisms and policies for private economic development on May 17.
+On 4 May 2025, General Secretary of the Communist Party of Vietnam Tô Lâm signed a new Politburo resolution on developing the private economy, considering it the most important driving force for the Vietnamese economy, leading to the Vietnamese National Assembly passing a resolution on some special mechanisms and policies for private economic development on May 17.